polaris-MCRT/POLARIS/README.md

 - Make use of a full set of physical quantities (density, temperature, velocity, magnetic field distribution, and dust grain properties as well as different sources of radiation) as input

-For installation, please take a look in our "quickstart.pdf".
+For installation, please take a look in our *quickstart.pdf*.

-For more information about POLARIS and its capabilities, please take a look in our "manual.pdf".
+For more information about POLARIS and its capabilities, please take a look in our *manual.pdf*.

 contact: polaris@astrophysik.uni-kiel.de